acrophobeee/SYSC-3110-project/README.md

 MileStone 2

 Add JUnit test for all the model, at this version pvz game will be in the gui instead of text based.
-Therefore, we add the gameview class and game controller class and we modfify the game class.
-For the gameview class, we add three images to represent peashooter, sunflower and zombies and create a 5*10[] button to model the backyard, another three buttons at bottom is for sunflower, peashooter, and skip turn.
-When user press the sunflower or peashooter, diaglgue will sow to user input rows and columns.
-After they input, the backyard will add a image of plants at user's input loation.
-At top there is a JMenu called option, use can restart or directly exit the game.
+Therefore, need to add the gameview and game controller and we modfify the game class.
+For the gameview class, we add three images to represent peashooter, sunflower and zombies and create a 5*10[] button to model the backyard, another three buttons at bottom are for placing sunflower, peashooter, and skip turn.
+When user press the sunflower or peashooter, diaglogue will show to user to input rows and columns.
+After they input, the backyard will add a image of plants at user's input location.
+At top of window there is a JMenu called option, users can restart or directly exit the game. (further will be able to choose diffculty and save)
+All the logic is inherited from milestone1, just render the milestoen1 console text output into the gui.

 MileStone 1